 - Chop the sweet potatoes and onion, and bake them in a 400 degree oven for about 30 minutes.

 - Process all of the ingredients except water in a food processor until chopped and chunky.
 Then drizzle in the water while the food processor is running until the dip has reached a smooth consistency.

 Voila!
 See how easy that is?
 Serve this purple dip with veggies, on top of a big salad, in a bowl of rice and beans, spread on toast, or tucked inside tacos and burritos.

-I hope you enjoy this colorful and nutritious Chipotle Purple Potato Dip!
-If you try this recipe I would love to hear from you!
-Tag me on facebook or instagram with @myquietkitchen.
+I hope you enjoy this colorful and nutritious Purple Sweet Potato Dip!
+If you try the recipe I would love to hear from you!
+Tag me on instagram with @myquietkitchen.
 And be sure to rate the recipe and leave a comment below to let us know how you served your sweet potato dip.

 You might also like:

-- 1 pound purple sweet potatoes (about 2 medium), chopped No need to peel; aim for pieces about 1 inch x 1 inch x 1/2 inch thick
+- 1 pound purple sweet potatoes (about 2 medium), cubed - No need to peel; cut into pieces approx. 1- to 1.5-inches in size

 - 1 medium onion, peeled and cut into thick slices